MENU AND SOCIAL ICONS HERE.

 Extension 223 | Email Jill

-Jill was born and raised in the Chicago area and with a bachelor’s degree in marketing from University of Illinois at Champaign-Urbana, and is an avid Chicago Bears fan.
-Before joining the Tampa Bay Watch team, she worked for a few large corporations as Credit Manager and Cash Applications & Billing Manager.
-Jill got her start with TBW by doing volunteer clerical work and has been on the team as the Office Administrator for since 2012.
-She loves kayaking, bike riding, and sea turtles.
-She is very involved in sea turtle volunteer work and has partnered with the Sea Turtle Conservancy to get turtle-friendly lighting retrofits completed at several condo and hotel properties on St. Pete Beach.
+Jill was born and raised in the Chicago area and has a bachelor’s degree in Business Administration from University of Illinois at Champaign-Urbana.
+She is an avid Chicago Bears, Blackhawks, and Cubs fan.
+Before joining the Tampa Bay Watch team, she worked for large corporations in positions such as Corporate Credit Manager and Accounts Receivable Manager.
+Jill got her start with TBW by doing volunteer administrative work.
+She joined the staff as the Office Administrator in 2012 before being promoted to Director of Accounting and HR.
+Jill loves kayaking, bike riding, and sea turtles.
+She has been involved in sea turtle volunteer work on both coasts of Florida and has partnered with the Sea Turtle Conservancy to get turtle-friendly lighting retrofits completed at several condo and hotel properties on St. Pete Beach.

 Extension 228 | Email Andy